-A: An employer must obtain a single, valid temporary labor certification application from DOL.
+A: An employer must obtain a single, valid temporary labor certification application from the U.S. Department of Labor (DOL).
 The DOL will certify the application only if it is convinced there are no U.S. workers for the position (after the employer has advertised in the local newspaper), that the job is temporary, and that the employer will pay the required wages.
-The employer then must file a petition with the U.S. Citizenship and Immigration Service to approve the employment.
+The employer then must file a petition with the U.S. Citizenship and Immigration Service (USCIS) to approve the employment.
 Finally, the foreign worker must appear at a U.S. Consulate in the home country to obtain a U.S. visa.
 Generally, it takes three to four months to complete all of the steps necessary to obtain an H-2B visa; however, sometimes it takes longer because of government delays and because there is a quota on the number of H2-B visas that can be issued each year.

 Q: How long does the H-2B employment authorization last?